-Who the hell am I?
-I am a former restaurant cook, I’ve caught fish and dug clams for a living and, after 19 years as a political reporter for newspapers ranging from New York to Virginia to Wisconsin, Minnesota and California, I now pay the bills writing about food, fishing, foraging and hunting.
-On occasion, I also cater events around Northern California and beyond.
+I am a former restaurant cook, I’ve caught fish and dug clams for a living and, after 18 years as a political reporter for newspapers ranging from New York to Virginia to Wisconsin, Minnesota and California, I now pay the bills writing cookbooks, fishing, foraging and hunting.
+I’ve written five cookbooks, the most recent in spring 2021.

-As a food writer, my work has been published in Food & Wine, Petersen’s Hunting, Organic Gardening, The Art of Eating, Field and Stream, Sactown, Pheasants Forever magazine, Delta Waterfowl Magazine and several other publications.
-I was written up in the March 2009 issue of Field & Stream magazine for my wild game cookery, which was an honor.
+As a food writer, my work has been published in Food & Wine, Petersen’s Hunting, Garden & Gun, Organic Gardening, The Art of Eating, Field and Stream, Sactown and several other publications.
+I was profiled in the March 2009 issue of Field & Stream magazine for my wild game cookery.

 My second book, Duck, Duck, Goose: Recipes and Techniques for Ducks and Geese, both Wild and Domesticated, was released by Ten Speed Press in October 2013.
 This book I hope will be useful both to waterfowl hunters and home cooks alike.
 I tried to include everything you’d want to know about cooking ducks and geese, and the recipes work just as well for store-bought birds as wild ones.